Complete HGV Driver Guide UK – Training, CPC & Driving Laws

 Driver CPC Required

-All professional HGV drivers must hold a valid Driver CPC.
-35 hours of periodic training every 5 years is required by law.
+Most professional HGV drivers need a valid Driver CPC and 35 hours of periodic training every 5 years.

 📅